SAP-samples/cloud-integration-pipeline-datastore-extension-ui/CONFIGURATION.md

 You can access the successfully deployed application under the "HTML5 Applications" tab in the BTP Cockpit of your BTP subaccount.

 - Your subaccount > HTML5 Applications > search for: Datastore_Extension_UI
-- If you can access the application here, you can now also add it to SAP Build Workzone and use this as the entry point.
+- You can now also add it to SAP Build Workzone (see instructions below) and access the application from there.

 ## Troubleshooting